 Penn is one of the nation's top research universities, not only generating important new knowledge in the fields of medicine, technology, business, science, and more, but applying this knowledge to improve the lives of individuals and communities at home and around the world.
 Penn's commitment to research allows students the unique opportunity of pursuing hands-on research projects as early as freshman year.
 A host of funding opportunities ensure that all students have access to the resources that will help them hone and develop their research skills, and better understand the mechanisms through which publishing their work is possible.

 Learn more about Research at Penn.

-Jackie is a Midshipmen in the Naval Reserve Officer Training Corps (NROTC) at Penn.
-As part of the NROTC scholarship program, Jackie participates in physical training and basic close-order-drill.
-In addition to Jackie’s core academic curriculum, she also takes Naval Science classes like Ship Systems, Leadership in Management, and Navigation as part of her NROTC course requirements.
+Jackie is a Midshipman in the Naval Reserve Officer Training Corps (NROTC) at Penn.
+As part of the NROTC scholarship program, Jackie participates in physical training exercises and also takes Naval Science classes like Ship Systems, Leadership in Management, and Navigation.
 During the summers, Jackie explores different disciplines across the Navy, including submarines, aviation, and surface warfare.
 The purpose of the Navy ROTC program is to educate and train qualified men and women for service as officers in the U.S. Navy.
 After graduation, Jackie will be commissioned as an officer in the Navy.

 Live your passions at Penn—and find others who share them.
 Penn is home to over 450 student groups that cover everything from academics, the arts, community service, cultural groups, political groups, and recreational organizations.
 Can't find exactly what you want?
 Starting a club and creating a community is easy and accessible.